Eh, probably not, but I needed a clickbait title.

-On the upside, that means our pledge drive is almost over.
+On the upside, that means our pledge drive is over half complete.
 For better or for worse.

-As much as I completely adore my big ticket patrons, I would really love to have a lot of smaller donor.
-You know it's too easy to imagine that folks who light their cigars with hundred dollar bills will just throw money they don't really need at Writing About Writing, but what's really happening is that real people who aren't rich by any means are reaching deep into their generosity and when life happens that's no longer money they can afford not to have.
+As much as I completely adore my big ticket patrons, as you can see above, if one of them can't keep trucking it sometimes takes me months to recover.
+You know, it's too easy to imagine folks who light their cigars with hundred dollar bills just tossing money they don't really need at Writing About Writing.
+However, what's really happening is that real people (who aren't rich by any means) are reaching deep into their generosity, and when they lose a job or a contract or their house gets reappraised into a higher property tax bracket, that's no longer money they can afford not to have.

 What I would love is if more people made small donations they could afford and kept the dozen or so folks from having to do all the heavy lifting.
 Yes, I have bills to pay, but there's no need for anyone to handle all of them.